 - Scarers are useful all year long, and important to keep up even in winter.
 Remember, don't give deer a chance to form a habit that will be hard to correct come spring.
 With that in mind, a surprise blast of icy water when it's cold out is a good way to ruin a day, so it might be better to save the sprinkler until summer when a quick spray might actually be welcome.

 A great comprehensive defensive strategy might look something like this:

 K-9 Patrol & Presence

 This might look complicated, but remember that you don't have to do all of these to be effective, just more than one at all times.
 The more you change it up, the more successful the deterrent.
 Change times, change flavors, change dogs.
-Continually force them to adapt, and the deer will simply choose to find somewhere to feed that is less of a hassle.
+Continually force them to adapt, and the deer will simply choose to find somewhere else to feed.

 Now, if you'll excuse me, I'm off to pee on my roses...